Big Creek Great Smoky Mountains National Park

 Big Creek Group Campground

-Just down fro the Horse camp is a group campground.
-All 13 campsites are creekside, and nestled into a lush and dense forest, with plenty of shade.
-There is comfort station with flush toilets, but no showers.
-The campground is first come first serve, and reservations are not available.
+Just down from the Horse camp is a group campground.
+All 13 campsites are creek-side, and nestled into a lush forest, with plenty of shade.
+There is a comfort station with flush toilets, but no showers.

 The best way to get a site is to wait around the self reservation in the morning, as checkout time is noon.
-Just wait for campers checking out, and then checkin.
+Just wait for campers checking out, and then check-in.

-The campground is also seasonal, so call the Park service to confirm whether the campground is open as winter approaches, and as spring approaches.
+Big Creek Campground is also seasonal, so call the Park service to confirm whether the campground is open as winter approaches, and as spring approaches.

 Back Country Campsite #37